Current Template Version: 2.29 (updated 1st May 08) - see what's new!

 People visiting your site are looking for signs of trustworthiness when browsing your site - a lack of trust is a guaranteed deal-breaker.
 One tip to get your visitors to trust you is to have a nice big telephone number on the top header part of your web-page, that features throughout the site.
 Let people know your 'open hours' for the phone too - they won't expect you to be 24/7 if you're a small business.
 It means there's somebody physically running this site - someone to talk to at the very least.
 It's also good for your sales as you're more likely to convince somebody by talking to them than you are by text on your webpages.

 Reassure your visitors - give them a money-back guarantee if possible.
 Write your terms and conditions in plain English, and keep them to an absolute minimum - see how FEW words you can write your terms and conditions in.
+More details on short-term and long-term trust.

 Get trusted websites to link to your website